FXTM Review 2022

 Now that we’re coming to the end of our FXTM review, you should have a reasonably good idea whether this is a broker that might be suitable for your needs.
 You can start your trading journey with one of the demo accounts, and make full use of the education section of the site to improve your knowledge and understanding of the markets.

 Once you’re ready to trade for real there’s a choice of platforms, some of which are fee-free, making this a great option.
 Just be careful about the inactivity fees, and be prepared to pay a small charge for withdrawals, unless you’re using Neteller or Skrill.
-If you’re looking for a trading platform that offers the chance to trade in cryptocurrencies, be sure to check out our Wirex review and our WeBull review too.
+If you’re looking for a trading platform that offers the chance to trade in cryptocurrencies, be sure to check out our Wirex review.